lizzies/mcp_omni_connect-123445/docs/development/contributing.md

 - GitHub contributors page
 - Special thanks in release notes

-Thank you for helping make MCPOmni Connect better! 🚀
+Thank you for helping make OmniCoreAgent better! 🚀